binarystash/binarystash-blog/_posts/2014-10-11-getting-wordpress-menu-items-as-an-array.markdown

 <?php

 /*
- * Returns an array of menu items with hierarchy
+ * Returns an array of menu items in nested hierarchy *
- *
  * @param $location string - menu location
  *